helderhub/helderhub/README.md

 -->

 ### My mission
-I’m driven by a love for solving problems!
-With a technical background, I’ve always found my place in connecting people and working closely with businesses.
-My mission is to bridge connections, empower collaboration, and tackle real-world challenges that make a meaningful difference.
+I am a passionate web developer with a background in supply chain management and team leadership.
+Transitioning into tech, I have developed a strong interest in programming and building technology-driven solutions that optimize processes and enhance user experiences.

+With a problem-solving mindset and a keen eye for efficiency, I focus on creating clean, scalable, and user-friendly web applications.
+My goal is to continuously grow as a developer while contributing to innovative projects that make a real impact.

 <!--
      This is the list of my skills and tools I am studying!